lambdaclass/concrete/ROADMAP.md

 majority of proof work.
 Gate: do not build it until a second update shape actually forces it (per the operating rules) — the current functional-list model gets framing for free.

+   Reference points beyond Smallfoot/Infer (2026-07-25): CN (Cambridge) —
+   separation-logic refinement types for C, used to verify pKVM's buddy allocator; its resource inference for iterated separating conjunction, with a syntactic restriction on ghost variables, gives predictable, mostly-automatic ownership reasoning (eager unfold, lazy fold) — the closest match for the inference mechanism.
+Verus — SMT-first verification for a Rust-like linear language; the closest match for the discharge posture (the boring majority closes without manual proof).
+Aeneas — translates Rust to Lean 4 (also F*/Coq/HOL4) via pure functional models, used on real crypto code; the closest existing pipeline for source→Lean extraction faithfulness.
+CN's own admitted gaps (Owned↔byte-representation conversion, concurrency) sit exactly where Concrete's ByteView work does — import the inference ideas, not the byte model.
 ### Task R-0176

 **Objective:** Deferred architecture refactor: split the current `Concrete.Proof` layering so registered example specs can move without a cycle, but do not let this block the active frontier unless spec ownership or proof authoring starts depending on it.
 Target shape: `Concrete.ProofCore` owns `PExpr`, `PVal`, evaluation, `FnTable`, and source-independent semantics; `Concrete.SpecRegistry` owns the spec-drift table and imports whichever example spec modules it registers;